juliasilge/course-ML-tidymodels/chapters/chapter2.md

 A confusion matrix describes how well a classification model (like the ones you just trained!) performs.
 A confusion matrix tabulates how many examples in each class were correctly classified by a model.
 In your case, it will show you how many remote developers were classified as remote and how many non-remote developers were classified as non-remote; the confusion matrix also shows you how many were classified into the **wrong** categories.

-Here you will use the [`conf_mat()`](https://tidymodels.github.io/yardstick/reference/conf_mat.html) function from yardstick to evaluate the performance of the two models you trained, `stack_glm` and `stack_rf`.
-The models available in your environment were trained on all the training data, not only 1%.
+Here you will use the [`conf_mat()`](https://tidymodels.github.io/yardstick/reference/conf_mat.html) function from yardstick to evaluate the performance of the two models you trained, `stack_glm` and `stack_tree`.
+The models available in your environment were trained on the training data.

 **Instructions**